 The most popular variety for consumption is the nopal

-Nopal, commonly referred to as “prickly pear” in English, is a staple in Mexican dishes.
+Nopal, commonly referred to as “prickly pear cactus” in English, is a staple in Mexican dishes.
 Nopales have citrus and tart flavor characteristics, making them easy to use in a side dish or to include in a main course.
 The high liquid content allows you to avoid adding liquid when making a stir fry.
 Nopales can also be consumed raw.
-Popular Mexican nopal dishes include huevos con nopales, tacos de nopales and queso panela.
+Popular Mexican nopal dishes include huevos con nopales, and tacos de nopales.

 Nopales are good for you

 Anecdotal evidence suggests nopales may help to reduce blood sugar, while also reducing cholesterol.
 The vegetable also provides vitamin C, magnesium and calcium.